emmy-codes/bariatric-support-consulting/README.md

 [VS Code](https://code.visualstudio.com/) - For writing my code.

 [Google Fonts](https://fonts.google.com/) - For finding a replacement font that everyone would have access to.

-[Coolors](https://coolors.co/) - Used to collect the hexcode colour palette.

 [Convertico.co](https://convertio.co/) - For converting images to webp.